The purpose of the document is to describe steps necessary to create localized versions of IDEA.

 Application Bundle Layout

-In regards to localization purpose all the resources (in English) that need to be translated are located in jar files called resources_en.jar.
-There's one such jar file for IDEA core functionality located at %INST_HOME%\lib\resources_en.jar and one jar for each of bundled plugins at %INST_HOME%\plugins$Plugin$\lib\resources_en.jar.
+In regard to localization purpose all the resources (in English) that need to be translated are located in JAR files called resources_en.jar.
+There's one such JAR file for IDEA core functionality located at INSTALL_HOME/lib/resources_en.jar and one JAR for each of bundled plugins at INSTALL_HOME/plugins/$Plugin$/lib/resources_en.jar.

-Translated resources should be jarred and placed exactly in the same folder original jar comes from.
-So localization pack should have exactly the same number of jar files and they have to be laid out in exactly the same way original jars are laid out.
-In order to enable multiple localizations per installation without localization packs overriding each other we suggest to include the name of the locale in the jar name (for example, resources_ja.jar).
+Translated resources should be packed to JAR and placed exactly in the same folder original JAR comes from.
+So localization pack should have exactly the same number of JAR files, and they have to be laid out in exactly the same way original JAR files are laid out.
+In order to enable multiple localizations per installation without localization packs overriding each other we suggest to include the name of the locale in the JAR name (for example, resources_ja.jar).

 Content and Layout of resources_en.jar